networkop/libnetwork-multinet/README.md

-# Building a customer docker daemon with blackjack and deterministric network order
+# Building a custom docker daemon with blackjack and deterministric network order

 Default implementation of docker networking (libnetwork) uses heap data structure to store pointers to all connected networks.
 This makes